spoge/text-adventure/README.md

 npm run editor
 ```

-By default it serves `tools/editor/public/` at `http://localhost:4000` and opens the browser automatically.
-Set `EDITOR_PORT` to use another port, or `EDITOR_OPEN=false` to prevent auto-opening the browser.
+By default it serves `tools/editor/public/` at `http://localhost:4000` and opens the browser.
+Use `EDITOR_PORT` to choose another port, or `EDITOR_OPEN=false` if you do not want it to open the browser automatically.

-The editor runs through `tools/editor/server.js` and can read and write `public/game/*.json`.
-It supports creating, renaming, deleting, and editing chapters; editing scenes, paragraphs, actions, triggers, and start config; moving scenes between chapters; validating references; and local commit/push or deploy actions.
+The editor runs through `tools/editor/server.js`.
+It reads and writes `public/game/*.json`, so changes made in the editor are changes to the actual game files.
+It can create, rename, delete, and edit chapters; edit scenes, paragraphs, actions and triggers; edit the start config; move scenes between chapters; validate references; and run commit/push or deploy actions locally.

-The editor is local tooling only.
-It is not part of the Vite app and is not deployed as part of the `build/` output.
+The editor is only local tooling.
+It is not part of the Vite app and is not included in the `build/` output.

-## Saves And Startup
+## Save Game

-The save game is stored in `localStorage` under the `save` key and contains:
+The save game is stored in `localStorage` under the `save` key.
+It is made up of three things:

 - Current chapter id
 - Current scene id
 - Global flags

 Existing saves override the start config.
 To force a fresh start, clear `localStorage.save`, use the debug respawn shortcut, or visit `/text-adventure/reset` in the deployed route.
-The reset route clears `localStorage.save`, returns to `/text-adventure/`, and respawns from `public/game/-start-.json`.
+The reset route clears the save, returns to `/text-adventure/`, and starts again from `public/game/-start-.json`.

-The start config looks like this:
+The first time the game starts up it will load `public/game/-start-.json`.
+The contents of the file decide which chapter, scene and flags it should initialize with:

 ```json
 {